In the coronavirus crisis, the working poor aren’t the problem – they are the solution

 This is horrifying news, because India’s initial 21-day lockdown has already triggered a humanitarian crisis of epic proportions: thousands of migrants walking hundreds of kilometres in the scorching heat, the poor dying of starvation while shameful amounts of food go to waste, the police using curfew to launch a reign of terror against the people, all while the virus spreads unchecked amidst society’s most vulnerable.
 A longer lockdown means this will only get much, much worse.

-Inadequate relief package
+Beyond relief

 Experts who understand the way forward have clearly outlined the solution: relief.
 The Center’s current package is nowhere close to enough; it needs to immediately be expanded.
 Grain, incomes and pensions, water, electricity, and healthcare all must be rushed to the poor with the utmost efficiency.